 How Much Does Secondary Glazing Cost?

-Secondary glazing costs are less then double glazing cost.
+Secondary glazing costs are less than double glazing cost.
 Keep in mind that while improving your comfort and saving energy, there will be several factors determining secondary glazing cost.
 Depending on the structure of the building, the size of the window sill, the materials for the window frames, and the extent of your project, all these factors determine how high secondary glazing costs will be.

 To give an example, installing secondary glazing is rather budget friendly compared to installing double glazing, as it allows you to add on to the existing structure of your building.
 Therefore, installation will be less technical and less time consuming.